jiang-du/BlazePose-tensorflow/README.md

     For fine-tune, set `train_mode = 1`, and `continue_train` to num of epoch where the training loss drops but testing accuracy achieve the optimal.

 2. Run `python3 train.py`.

+3. If you are running pre-train just now, after that, just set `train_mode = 1`, `continue_train = 0` and `best_pre_train` with the num of epoch where the training loss drops but testing accuracy achieve the optimal, and run `python3 train.py`.

 ## Test